googleapis/google-cloud-python/packages/google-cloud-edgecontainer/README.rst

 |preview| |pypi| |versions|

-`Distributed Cloud Edge Container API`_: simplifies the deployment and management of public CAs without managing infrastructure.
+`Distributed Cloud Edge Container API`_: Google Distributed Cloud Edge allows you to run Kubernetes clusters on dedicated hardware provided and maintained by Google that is separate from the Google Cloud data center.

 - `Client Library Documentation`_
 - `Product Documentation`_